JuniperPhoton/Photonfire/README.md

 It uses `URLSession` to perform HTTP requests, with no other frameworks included.

 > Note: this library is in early stage, and it supports generating GET methods for now.
+Since Swift Macros is availabe in Swift 5.9, to test this library, you should use Xcode 15 beta.

 ## Usage